How do I Choose a Medicare Part D Plan That is Best for Me

 Costs to consider when choosing a Medicare Part D plan are premiums, deductibles, and copayments/coinsurance.

 - A deductible is the amount you pay for your prescription drugs before your plan begins to pay.
 Medicare puts a limit on what this deductible can be.
-In 2018, the maximum deductible was $405.
+In 2020, the maximum deductible is $435.
 Some Medicare Part D plans don’t charge a deductible.

 - A copayment is a dollar amount you pay every time you fill a prescription drug.
 A coinsurance is a percentage you pay when you fill a prescription.
 Copayment and coinsurance amounts vary according to the pricing tier the medication is on.
 For example, you might pay a $4 copayment for a tier 1 preferred generic medication and a 39% coinsurance for a tier 4 non-preferred medication.